 Dihua Street Shops 迪化街

-On another trip with my husband, we wound up at (or I was magnetically pulled into) 大華行 – 竹木造咖 Grandma’s Kitchen, with all kinds of bamboo and wooden creations.
-If I could have everything in our house made out of bamboo, Luke knows, I would, so for me this place was an absolute dream.
+On another trip I wound up at (or was magnetically pulled into) 大華行 – 竹木造咖 Grandma’s Kitchen, with all kinds of bamboo and wooden creations.
+If I could have everything in our house made out of bamboo, I would, so for me this place was an absolute dream.

-After our long day of walking we stopped at the historic ASW Tea House for some life-giving tea, and the delight of watching the world go by down below as dusk twinkled in, bringing with it the magical glow of street lights.
+After a long day of walking I stopped at the historic ASW Tea House for some life-giving tea, and the delight of watching the world go by down below as dusk twinkled in, bringing with it the magical glow of street lights.

 Dadaocheng Points of Cultural Interest

 There are many landmarks worth mentioning in Dadaocheng (too many for this post!).
 However allow me to share a few key spots to stop at as you stroll down Dihua Street!

 The Dadaocheng Theater is the place to find traditional Chinese opera, puppet theater and art exhibitions.
 Housed within the same building is the sprawling Yongle Market, the largest fabric market in Taiwan.
 It’s fun to take a gander inside where there are plenty of stalls also selling clothing, coffee or food.